mediacloud/api-client/README.md

 4. Run `python setup.py sdist` to test out a version locally
 5. Then run `python setup.py sdist upload -r pypitest` to release a test version to PyPI's test server
 6. Run `pip install -i https://testpypi.python.org/pypi mediacloud` somewhere and then use it with Python to make sure the test release works.
-7. When you're ready to push to pypi run `
+7. When you're ready to push to pypi run `python setup.py sdist upload -r pypi`
-  storyTableTitleCol: { id: 'stories.col.title', defaultMessage: 'Title' },
-  storyTableMediaSourceCol: { id: 'stories.col.title', defaultMessage: 'Media Source' },
-  storyTableDateCol: { id: 'stories.col.title', defaultMessage: 'Publish Date' },
-  storyTableInlinksCol: { id: 'stories.col.title', defaultMessage: 'Inlinks' },
-  storyTableOutlinksCol: { id: 'stories.col.title', defaultMessage: 'Outlinks' },
-  storyTableClicksCol: { id: 'stories.col.title', defaultMessage: 'Clicks' },
-`
 8. Run `pip install mediacloud` somewhere and then try it to make sure it worked.

 Version History